 Party hostels can be great fun.
 Knocking shots back at the bar with newfound travel buddies, taking part in hostel games and events and getting roaring drunk with the bar staff.
 However, sometimes you may want a little peace and quiet and time for your liver to recover!

-At Brick House hostel you can live it up in the swish hostel bar, but there are plenty of other areas in the hostel if you want to just chill out, read a book or return to your bunk for an early night without the worry of being woken up by loud music all night.
+At Mad Monkey Hostel you can live it up in the swish hostel bar, but there are plenty of other areas in the hostel if you want to just chill out, read a book or return to your bunk for an early night without the worry of being woken up by loud music all night.

 3. Activities in the Hostel